-The Broken Kilometer will close on June 19, 2022, for conservation work, and will reopen in fall 2022.
+The Broken Kilometer will close on June 19, 2022, for conservation work, and will reopen in Winter 2023.

 The Broken Kilometer (1979), located at 393 West Broadway in New York City, is composed of 500 highly polished, round, solid brass rods, each measuring two meters in length and five centimeters (two inches) in diameter.
 The 500 rods are placed in five parallel rows of 100 rods each.
 The sculpture weighs 18 3/4 tons and would measure 3,280 feet if all the elements were laid end-to-end.
 Each rod is placed such that the spaces between the rods increase by 5mm with each consecutive space, from front to back; the first two rods of each row are placed 80mm apart, the last two rods are placed 580 mm apart.
 Metal halide stadium lights illuminate the work which is 45 feet wide and 125 feet long.